Codeception/Codeception/docs/reference/commands.md

 `codecept g:suite frontend Front` -> frontend + FrontGuy

-## RefactorAddNamespace

-If you want to implement namespace to your test config (for multi-app), this command will scan your test classes and add the namespace.
-Be careful running this.

-`codecept r:add-namespace Frontend` - applies Frontend namespace `codecept r:add-namespace Frontend --silent`

 ## Console

 Try to execute test commands in run-time.
 You may try commands before writing the test.